Jethet/wiki-hh/Markdown.md

 `[GitHub](http://github.com)`  (without backticks)
 You can also add an optional title attribute to your links:
 `[GitHub](http://github.com "GitHub website url")`  (without backticks)
+NB: make sure you start on a new line (add two spaces and return if you have a line of text before the link).

 GitHub has its own version of Markdown with extra features, for example
 any regular URL will automatically be converted to a clickable link: